bytewvr/blog/_posts/2023-01-20-Singleton design pattern.md

 [responderB(): 27] signal
 [responderB(): 27] signal
 ```
-While `b` is a refernence to the same object due to the singleton nature, the signal seems to be disconnected from `responderA()`.
+While `b` is a referenced to the same object due to the singleton nature, the signal seems to be disconnected from `responderA()`.
 We can check the number of receivers a signal is connected to with
 ```python
 def number_of_signal_receivers(instance, signal_name):
     return QObject.receivers(instance, instance.__getattr__(signal_name))